Alexander-Segovia/Alexander-Segovia/README.md

-# Hi, my name is Cristobal Lopez
+# Hi, my name is Cris Lopez

 ## [An enthusiastic and motivated person]